Treewidth: Computing the treewidth

 It is not known whether determining the treewidth of planar graphs is NP-complete, or whether their treewidth can be computed in polynomial time.

 In practice, an algorithm of Shoikhet & Geiger (1997) can determine the treewidth of graphs with up to 100 vertices and treewidth up to 11, finding a chordal completion of these graphs with the optimal treewidth.

-For larger graphs, one can use search-based techniques such as branch and bound search (BnB) and best-first search to compute the treewidth.
+For larger graphs, one can use search-based techniques such as branch and bound search to compute the treewidth.
 These algorithms are anytime in that when stopped early, they will output an upper bound on the treewidth.

-The first BnB algorithm for computing treewidth, called the QuickBB algorithm was proposed by Gogate and Dechter.
-Since the quality of any BnB algorithm is highly dependent on the quality of the lower bound used, Gogate and Dechter also proposed a novel algorithm for computing a lower-bound on treewidth called minor-min-width.
-At a high level, the minor-min-width algorithm combines the facts that the treewidth of a graph is never larger than its minimum degree or its minor to yield a lower bound on treewidth.
-The minor-min-width algorithm repeatedly constructs a graph minor by contracting an edge between a minimum degree vertex and one of its neighbors, until just one vertex remains.
+An algorithm of this type was proposed in 2004 by Vibhav Gogate and Rina Dechter.
+To provide a lower bound on treewidth for the branches of this search, they construct a graph minor by repeatedly contracting an edge between a minimum degree vertex and one of its neighbors, until just one vertex remains.
 The maximum of the minimum degree over these constructed minors is guaranteed to be a lower bound on the treewidth of the graph.

-Dow and Korf improved the QuickBB algorithm using best-first search.
-On certain graphs, this best-first search algorithm is an order of magnitude faster than QuickBB.
+Alex Dow and Rich Korf further improved this algorithm using best-first search.